lavellehatcherjr/GlowReadTTS/README.md

 ## Usage

 1. **Type or paste text** into the text box and click "Read Text"
-2. **Select text** on any page → click the GlowReadTTS icon → click "Selection"
-3. **Read a full page** → click the icon → click "Full Page"
-4. **Upload a file** → click "Upload" → choose a .txt, .pdf, or other supported file
-5. **Right-click** selected text → "Read with GlowReadTTS"
+2. **Right-click** selected text on any page → "Read with GlowReadTTS" (the spoken sentence is highlighted on the page)

 ## AI Voices

-GlowReadTTS includes optional AI-powered voices that run entirely on your device.
+GlowReadTTS uses AI-powered voices that run entirely on your device.
 These voices:

-- Sound significantly more natural than browser TTS
+- Sound significantly more natural than typical OS speech engines
-- Download from Hugging Face on first use (~95MB), then run entirely offline
+- Are bundled with the extension (~96MB) - no runtime download, no network calls
 - Require no API keys, accounts, or ongoing costs
-- Supports American and British English with 15 curated AI voices
+- Support American and British English with 15 curated AI voices
+- Stream sentence-by-sentence so audio starts playing within ~1–2 seconds of your click on capable hardware
-- Available from the popup and from the right-click context menu (previously the right-click flow fell back to system voice)
+- Available from the popup and from the right-click context menu

-To enable: open GlowReadTTS → click "Download AI Voices" → wait for download → select an AI voice from the dropdown.
+To use: open GlowReadTTS → pick a voice from the dropdown → click play.

 ## Privacy & Security